What is a XSS attack

 The script is activated through a link, which sends a request to a website with a vulnerability that enables execution of malicious scripts.
 The vulnerability is typically a result of incoming requests not being sufficiently sanitized, which allows for the manipulation of a web application’s functions and the activation of malicious scripts.

 To distribute the malicious link, a perpetrator typically embeds it into an email or third party website (e.g., in a comment section or in social media).
-The link is embedded inside an anchor text that provokes the user to clicking on the it, which initiates the XSS request to an exploited website, reflecting the attack back to the user.
+The link is embedded inside an anchor text that provokes the user to click on it, which initiates the XSS request to an exploited website, reflecting the attack back to the user.

 Unlike a stored attack, where the perpetrator must locate a website that allows for permanent injection of malicious scripts, reflected attacks only require that the malicious script be embedded into a link.
 That being said, in order for the attack to be successful, the user needs to click on the infected link.